Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 This does not prove RH.
 But it refines the structural diagnosis.
 The missing mathematical object must not merely explain why zeros are symmetric.
 It must explain why the richer four-point symmetry is forbidden, suppressed, unstable, or non-continuable.

 Internal orbit sprint.
-Consider the four‑point orbit itself as a system.
+Consider the four-point orbit itself as a system.

-Its six pairwise sums generate the full compass‑rose of Existence, Possibility, and two independent zero‑sum cancellations (diagonal opposites).
+Its six pairwise sums generate the full compass-rose of Existence, Possibility, and two independent zero-sum cancellations (diagonal opposites).

-This is a richer “noisy” algebra than the on‑critical case, which yields only a single conjugate pair with no zero‑sums.
-When the orbit is forced through the six‑state path, it passes Indeterminacy, Boundary, and Possibility without contradiction, but at Existence it introduces a V₄‑symmetric structure that the global zeta accumulation does not realise—a structural mismatch.
+This is a richer “noisy” algebra than the on-critical case, which yields only a single conjugate pair with no zero-sums.

-At Continuation, it fails: an orbit that permanently retains its full V₄ independence would cascade into every generalised L‑function, tearing the ensemble apart.
-The only orbit that survives the Continuation test is the collapsed Z₂ pair on the critical line.
-Thus the KP framework itself diagnoses the off‑critical orbit as a State that cannot become a Being.
+At the Interpretation level, the full V₄ orbit may therefore be read as an over-structured possibility: it contains more independent relations than the observed critical-line pair.
+The KP framework interprets the off-critical orbit as a candidate non-continuable state, because it realises more symmetry than is minimally necessary for coherent continuation.

+This remains a diagnostic interpretation, not a proof.
+To make it mathematical, one would need a Regime object — for example an operator, positivity condition, energy functional, entropy principle, or trace formula — that formally excludes the full V₄ orbit.

 In proof-strategy terms, this points toward a constraint of one of the following kinds: